lrobins1/crowd_counting/docs/source/index.rst

 Crowd counting's documentation!
 ==========================================

+Crowd_counting is a library to train and use your own crowd counting models using python3 and based on tensorflow.
+It was developped in the context of the master Thesis of Louis Robins and Henri Collin at UCLouvain.
+The source code is available on `github <https://github.com/lrobins1/crowd_counting>`_ .

 The aim of this documentation is to guide anyone that would like to

 * Train a crowd counting model based on the CSRNet architecture on its own datas